Click here to edit using the old editor

 Year one

-At Level 4, the emphasis is on helping you become independent in your learning.
+In your first year, the emphasis is on helping you become independent in your learning.
 You will design engineering artefacts through standardised engineering science and mathematics application.
 You will be introduced to the fundamental principles of engineering science and solve well-defined problems.

 • Engineering Design